Follow Our Latest Updates On Our Real Time News Analysis WhatsApp Channel

 • Energy Use: The company claims the extraction process will use up to 90% renewable energy.

 • Chemical Advantage: Traditional rare earth mining is notoriously "dirty."
-Because the phosphogypsum has already been chemically processed (the phosphate rock was previously "cracked"), the extraction of rare earths from the dunes requires fewer reagents and less heat, reducing both costs and environmental footprint.
+Because the phosphogypsum has already been chemically processed, extraction requires fewer reagents and less heat.

-• The Result: If successful, Phalaborwa could become one of the lowest-cost and an economical producers of rare earths in the world, and importantly, capable of competing directly with Chinese market prices
+• The Result: If successful, Phalaborwa could become one of the lowest-cost and economical producers of rare earths in the world, capable of competing with Chinese market prices.

 Comparison: Traditional vs. Phalaborwa Extraction